SC-ECE/ANDROID-PROJECT/ast/README.md

 You can change the webpage it loads and modify its functions to fulfill your work scenario. <br />

-If you are using my work, then a little mention will be great!
-[Originally Created by Aniket Biswas].<br />
 Have Fun!<br /><br/>
 ![aniket](https://user-images.githubusercontent.com/97422997/215474929-f62ea22d-16e5-4053-a943-605b6828830c.png)